 - Failure to show proof of insurance: Drivers who cannot provide proof of insurance when asked by law enforcement can have their license suspended.

-- Minimum insurance requirements: Drivers must carry a minimum of 20/40/10 liability insurance and carry no-fault insurance, which includes Personal Injury Protection (PIP), Property Protection Insurance (PPI) and Residual Liability Insurance.
+- Minimum insurance requirements: Drivers must carry a minimum of 50/100/10 liability insurance, Personal Injury Protection (PIP) and Property Protection Insurance (PPI).